-permanentid field contains a value that uniquely and permanently identifies each item with respect to the original repository.
-The field value would be the same for an item indexed more than once with different source types.
-The
+permanentid field contains a value that uniquely and permanently identifies each item with respect to its original repository.

-permanentid field was introduced with the May 5, 2017 Coveo Cloud V2 release for the purpose of Coveo Machine Learning (Coveo ML) models to learn user behavior on stable item IDs.
+This field allows Coveo Machine Learning (Coveo ML) models to learn user behavior on stable item IDs.

 The method to get the